Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/spa-basics-leveraging-features.md

 ## Working with recommendations

-The `load` method returns a promise which can be consumed to get the raw recommendation data.
+The `load` method returns a promise, which can be consumed to get the raw recommendation data.
 The raw recommendation data is an object containing the recommendation data.

 ### Reporting correct page views - load() vs update()